avichayyy/Deep-Neural-Networks-Calibration/README.md

 # Deep-Neural-Networks-Calibration
-Deep Neural Networks Calibration Project
+Repository for Deep Neural Network Calibration - Project A at the ECE Faculty at the Technion